Antemoro people: Society

 Antemoro villages are primarily clustered in the southeastern coastal area near Vohipeno and Manakara.
 Society was traditionally divided into two broad categories: the mpanombily (or tompomenakely), who were nobles said to be descended from Somalis from the Dir clan, and the menakely, composed of the working and slave classes, who were said to have descended from the local Malagasy who submitted to Somali rule, or alternately from slaves that the Somalis had brought with them.
 The mpanombily comprised many noble clans such as the Anakara, Onjatsy, Tsimaito, Antaiony, Antalaotra, Antaisambo, Antaimahazo and others.
 Particular clans within Antemoro society historically held distinct privileges and responsibilities.
 The butchering of certain animals for human consumption was assigned to specific clans.

-Antemoro kings (andrianony) were selected by popular decision from among the Anakara clan, originally clustered around the mouth of the Matitanana river near the town of Manakara that shares their name.
+Antemoro kings (andrianony) were selected by popular decision from among the Anteony clan, originally clustered around the mouth of the Matitanana river near the town of Manakara that shares their name.
 Once selected, these rulers were accorded a near-sacred status.
 The fady they established were scrupulously observed for centuries after the ruler's death.
 The Anakara were responsible for safeguarding the sacred Antemoro idols and texts, spoke a secret language for communicating arcane knowledge amongst themselves, and rarely intermarried with other Antemoro clans.
 This clan was believed to be in communication with powerful genies (ziny) and other spirits and was reputed to produce the most powerful sorcerers and astrologers on the island.
 They knew how to manufacture charms, cast spells, and practice geomancy using local gemstones.
 To maintain their distinction from other members of Antemoro society, the Anakara lived in villages sealed off by spiked wooden palisades where none could enter without permission.
 Rulers were further distinguished by fady forbidding them to wear shirts or hats.